Get 66-1 odds for Liverpool to have shot on target vs Chelsea with Ladbrokes

 Opening an account with Ladbrokes is hassle-free.
 You can create an account now using your mobile or laptop.

-Following the steps below, you can create an account within plenty of time for Saturday's game.
+Following the steps below, you can create an account within plenty of time for today's game.

 Here’s how to join: